awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 When you select an instance type, this determines the networking and storage features that are available\.

 **Networking features**
-+ Some instance types are not available in EC2\-Classic, so you must launch them in a VPC\.
-By launching an instance in a VPC, you can leverage features that are not available in EC2\-Classic, such as enhanced networking, assigning multiple private IPv4 addresses to an instance, assigning IPv6 addresses to an instance, and changing the security groups assigned to an instance\.
-For more information, see [Instance Types Available Only in a VPC](using-vpc.md#vpc-only-instance-types)\.
 + IPv6 is supported on all current generation instance types and the C3, R3, and I2 previous generation instance types\.
 + To maximize the networking and bandwidth performance of your instance type, you can do the following:
   + Launch supported instance types into a cluster placement group to optimize your instances for high performance computing \(HPC\) applications\.
 Instances in a common cluster placement group can benefit from high\-bandwidth, low\-latency networking\.
 For more information, see [Placement Groups](placement-groups.md)\.